RegameyManuel/learn-javascript-fr/learn-javascript-fr/15_classes/a_Classes.md

 ---
-layout: editorial
 chapter: 15
-pageNumber: 94
+section: a
+title: Classes
 description: Classes are templates for creating an object.
 It encapsulates data with code to work on with data.
 The keyword class is used to create a class.
 ---

-# Chapter 15
 # Classes

 Classes are templates for creating an object.
 It encapsulates data with code to work on with data.
 For example if we want to make a family tree of birds, we can make a bird class and every bird object we make will have the methods and data from the bird class.